jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

   (e) the fee that is payable for registration of a company.
 (4) The Registrar of Companies must register the company, and issue a certificate of incorporation for the company, as soon as practicable after the registration of the company, if satisfied that those documents are in order.
 (5) The company must, as soon as practicable after its conversion, give notice that the Board has converted into a company with limited liability by—
-  (a) publishing a notice in the Gazette and in each of the daily newspapers published in Whangarei, Auckland, Hamilton, Rotorua, Hawke's Bay, New Plymouth, Palmerston North, Wellington, Nelson, Christchurch, Dunedin, and Invercargill; and
+  (a) publishing a notice in the Gazette and in each of the daily newspapers published in Whangarei, Auckland, Hamilton, Rotorua, Hawke’s Bay, New Plymouth, Palmerston North, Wellington, Nelson, Christchurch, Dunedin, and Invercargill; and
   (b) taking all other steps for that purpose that the company considers are reasonably practicable and necessary.
 (6) The certificate of incorporation is conclusive evidence that the company was, on the date of conversion of the Board, registered as a company under the Companies Act 1993.